Zaporizhzhia Nuclear Power Plant: 2022 Russian occupation of the plant

 The destruction of the nearby Kakhovka Dam on 6 June 2023 was reported to have no immediate risk to the plant.
 Generally five units have been in cold shutdown with one unit kept in hot shutdown, which the IAEA reported was necessary to produce steam for nuclear safety purposes, including the processing of liquid radioactive waste in storage tanks.
 The IAEA is urging the investigation of whether an external boiler can be installed as an alternative to keeping one unit in hot shutdown.

 On 19 January 2024, the IAEA reported the presence of mines along the perimeter of the power plant's territory, in the buffer zone between the inner and outer fences of the facility.
 According to the Agency it is "inconsistent with the IAEA safety standards."
 Mines that had been found there previously were removed in November 2023.

 On 7 April 2024, the IAEA reported that the plant was attacked by drones, apparently targeting surveillance and communication equipment.
 Russian troops tried to shoot down the drones without success.
 There was at least one casualty outside a laboratory, three direct hits on reactor containment structures and minor superficial scorching on the Unit 6 reactor dome.
 Although the nuclear safety was not compromised as there was no evidence of any structural damage to systems, the Agency considers the strike to be a major threat to nuclear safety.

 On 11 August 2024, a fire broke out at one of the plant's cooling towers (which are not in use as long as the reactors remain shut down), leading to mutual accusations between Ukraine and Russia over its cause.
 Ukrainian President Volodymyr Zelenskyy said that Russian forces intentionally started the fire to blackmail Kyiv, while Russian-installed officials in the region blamed Ukrainian shelling.
 Despite the tensions, both sides confirmed that there was no radiation spike or immediate nuclear danger.
 The incident occurred amid Ukraine's significant military advances into Russian territory, marking a deepening of the conflict.

 IAEA Director General Grossi said "The evidence gathered reinforces our conclusion that the main fire seems unlikely to be at the base of the cooling tower.”
 Days later, the IAEA team at the plant reported that the damage seemed to have been caused by a drone equipped with an explosive payload.

+In December 2025 and February 2026, Rostekhnadzor issued 10-year operating licenses for Units 1 and 2 respectively, 40 years after they began operating, to pave the way "for the future development of nuclear power generation in the region".
+Pre-war Ukrainian operating licenses had previously been temporarily recognised, and extended, by Russia.